 Their extensive songwriting accomplishments earned them induction into the Songwriters Hall of Fame in 1994.

 and Bee Gee Robin Gibb for the 2009 Comic Relief charity appeal.
-When Comic Relief asked permission to release a cover of this song, Gibb told the Radio Times
+When Comic Relief asked permission to release a cover of the song, Gibb told the Radio Times

 that he had no qualms.
 He said: "We have one of the most successful song catalogues in the world.
 When you've got a catalogue that big, you have to make sure that people don't abuse it by changing lyrics or using songs for derogatory reasons.
 Most people respect that and stay true to the original as best they can.
 This is for a great cause and they've done a great job."

 The Comic Relief version of this song topped the UK chart, with the result that the 68-years-and-9-months-old Tom Jones became the oldest living act ever to have a #1 single in the UK.
 The previous record holder was Louis Armstrong, who was a mere 66 years-old when "What A Wonderful World

 " reached the peak position in 1968.
 This also meant that a song written by the Bee Gees has been #1 in the '60s, '70s, '80s, '90s and '00s, something no other song-writing partnership has achieved.

 Tom Jones record was broken in 2020 when the 99-years-and-11-months-old Captain Tom Moore was one of the artists on a charity cover of "You'll Never Walk Alone

 OK, here's the joke associated with this song: What do you call Dolly Parton lying down in a bathtub?

 Kenny Rogers told the television host Piers Morgan this story of the time he pretended to be himself: